 Total phenolics content

 In plants, phenolic compounds are synthesized as secondary metabolites.
 No significant differences in phenolic content were observed between treated and untreated jamun after 5 days of storage.
 A similar trend was also observed after 20 days of storage (Table.3).
 At the commencement of storage, phenolic levels were comparable across treatments.
 However, by 30 days after storage (DAS), the fruits treated with 1.5 mM BAP retained 274.33 mg GAE/100g FW, whereas the control fruits stored in open bags decreased to 225.33 mg GAE/100g FW, and the sealed control fruits to 229.66 mg GAE/100g FW.
 A higher retention of phenolic compounds was observed in fruit treated with 1.5 mM BAP, with the maximum effect noted at the highest concentration.
-This suggests that BAP treatment helped in maintaining higher antioxidant levels during cold storage, possibly by reducing oxidative stress and delaying senescence Jamun fruit is rich in phenolic compounds, including flavonoids, anthocyanins, and tannins, which contribute to its antioxidant and nutraceutical properties (Baraiya et al., 2015).
+This suggests that BAP treatment helped in maintaining higher antioxidant levels during cold storage, possibly by reducing oxidative stress and delaying senescenceJamun fruit is rich in phenolic compounds, including flavonoids, anthocyanins, and tannins, which contribute to its antioxidant and nutraceutical properties (Baraiya et al., 2015).
 Major phenolics include gallic, ferulic, ellagic, and chlorogenic acids, catechin, and caffeic acid.
 BAP application has been reported to maintain phenol content, possibly by inhibiting polyphenol oxidase activity and reducing phenolic oxidation (Zhang et al., 2018).